Trismegiste/PetProject-1/README.md

  * an history stack in session like the "Recently Viewed Items" of many e-commerce
  * Compiler Pass of Container for editing the service "session" of symfony
  * using fluid grid of tbs
+ * enabling magic call in symfony/form
+ * using model factory in symfony/form